|Triton Cottage||Self Catering||Saturday||3||7||2|

 The master bedroom has its own spacious en suite and there is also a separate shower room and a wc on the ground floor.

 There is both French and English satellite television, a cd player and dvd player with dvds provided.
-A shelf of books, boardgames, jigsaws, table tennis in the barn and a badminton set.
+A shelf of books, boardgames, jigsaws, a badminton set for the garden and an indoor games room with table tennis, babyfoot, a small pool table and darts.

 Outside is a large lawn on which to sunbathe, eat and barbecue.
 All garden furniture is provided.